alrzsdgh/nowbahar-competition/README.md

 you are required to train a model in order to classify the foods accurately.

+***I implemented the transfer learning method for this question.
+The efficientNetV2B3 model trained on the ImageNet dataset was used as the basic model.
+The final model achieved a score of 136 out of 150 on test data***

 ## Question 6: number of fingers